jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 and the agree to suspend only goes until tomorrow.
 They have to reach some Oort of agreement before the day is over and as we've seen throughout this pandemic, they do tend to reach agreement, but they to end do it right at the very last minute.
 Ok.
 I think  Trudeau, the Prime Minister, is about to come out in about a minute's time.
-Again, we are expecting him to perhaps bring US up to date on the negotiations of the return of the house of commons. and we expect him to address the situation that now appears, anyway, to be under control in Nova Scotia where a suspect has been taken into custody.
+Again, we are expecting him to perhaps bring us up to date on the negotiations of the return of the house of commons. and we expect him to address the situation that now appears, anyway, to be under control in Nova Scotia where a suspect has been taken into custody.
 He was an active shooter, the RCMP say, and they are talking about multiple victims.
-We don't know the extent of that, but perhaps the Prime Minister will have more to tell US right now.
+We don't know the extent of that, but perhaps the Prime Minister will have more to tell us right now.